markjfisher/fujinet-nio/docs/network_device_protocol.md

   - Offset represents a **monotonic read cursor** (bytes delivered so far).
   - The device/backend MUST require strictly sequential offsets:
     - If `offset` is a rewind or gap, return `InvalidRequest`.

+### Offset semantics (scheme-dependent)

+The meaning of the `offset` field depends on the active network scheme:

+- For HTTP/HTTPS:
+  - `offset` refers to a byte offset within the response body.
+  - Random-access reads MAY be supported by the backend (e.g. via range requests), but are not guaranteed.

+- For TCP:
+  - `offset` is a sequential stream cursor.
+  - Reads MUST be strictly sequential.
+  - A Read request whose `offset` does not match the current stream read cursor MUST fail with StatusCode::InvalidRequest.

+See docs/network_device_tcp.md for full TCP stream semantics.

 #### READ behavior notes (important)